Jay Berwanger: After college

 To continue his athletic pursuits, Berwanger started playing rugby with the Chicago team, which then won 19 straight matches and a national championship, beating the team from New York, which coincidentally had the second Heisman winner, Yale's Larry Kelly.
 In 2016, Berwanger was inducted into the US Rugby Hall of Fame.

 Later life and honors

 After graduating, Berwanger worked briefly as a sportswriter and later became a manufacturer of plastic car parts.
-He was very modest about the Heisman Trophy; unsure what to do with the trophy, he left it with his Aunt Gussie, who used it as a doorstop.
+He also spent some time as a college football referee.
+Berwanger was very modest about the Heisman Trophy; unsure what to do with the trophy, he left it with his Aunt Gussie, who used it as a doorstop.
 The trophy was later bequeathed to the University of Chicago Athletic Hall of Fame, where it is on display.
 There is also a replica of the Heisman on display in the trophy case in the Nora Gymnasium at Dubuque Senior High School in Dubuque, Iowa.
 He is a member of both the Iowa Sports Hall of Fame and Chicagoland Sports Hall of Fame.

-Berwanger died after a lengthy battle with lung cancer at his home in Oak Brook, Illinois, on June 26, 2002, at the age of 88.
+Berwanger died of lung cancer at his home in Oak Brook, Illinois, on June 26, 2002, at the age of 88.